caddyserver/website/src/docs/markdown/caddyfile/directives/file_server.md

 When errors occur (e.g. file not found `404`, permission denied `403`), the error routes will be invoked.
 Use the [`handle_errors`](handle_errors) directive to define error routes, and display custom error pages.

+When using `browse`, the default output is produced by the the HTML template.
+Clients may request the directory listing as either JSON or plaintext, by using the `Accept: application/json` or `Accept: text/plain` headers respectively.
+The JSON output can be useful for scripting, and the plaintext output can be useful for human terminal usage.

 ## Syntax